The Complete Biogas Handbook

 A digester, of course, can be as simple as a tank with three holes in it:

-This is no longer the day and age of the solitary inventor, however (even though they still exist), for at least two reasons.
+This is no longer the day and age of the solitary inventor, however (even though they still exist), for at least three reasons.
 The first is that complex things like the bicycle and the airplane necessarily evolve over time.
 The second is that communications today are rapid and global, new circumstances require new adaptations, and as ideas spread, they plant themselves in just such changed circumstances.
+And third, lots of inventions these days are just very damn complicated, and to imagine and develop all the parts, they require the expertise of people with very different skill sets.

 (I tried working with an iron to seal plastic to plastic, and I found that good results— for me at least— were impossible to achieve.
 The heat setting of the iron was only one critical parameter, which nevertheless could be set.
 The other two critical parameters were highly variable: the speed at which I moved the iron, and the pressure I applied.
 Maybe if I give up irrelevant stuff like sleeping, and just practice, practice, practice for a few weeks…?)